exakat/exakat/docs/Rules.rst

 Heredoc and Nowdoc expressions may use a variety of delimiters.

-There seems to be a standard delimiter in the code, and some exceptions : one or severals forms are dominant (> 90%), while the others are rare.
+There seems to be a standard delimiter in the code, and some exceptions : one or several forms are dominant (> 90%), while the others are rare.

 The analyzed code has less than 10% of the rare delimiters.
 For consistency reasons, it is recommended to make them all the same.